 Loads of unused music is present on the Service Disc.

-A song that was used for testing named sab32.pcm is present in audio.
-It's actually a sped up version of Otis Redding's Sitting on the Dock of the Bay.
+Contains a song that was used for testing, sab32.pcm, which is a sped-up version of Otis Redding's Sittin' on the Dock of the Bay.

 Two unused songs are present in this folder.
 They appear to be the same track at different sampling rates, 32 kHz and 48 kHz respectively.

 Car3230.adp and Car4830.adp - Also could have been intended for the car demo intro.